tylim88/Discord-Help-My-Please-101/README.md

 People like to help you if you help yourself first.

-If the issue is very complicated and involves a lot of module, paste the link to your repository instead.
+If the issue is very complicated and consist of many modules, paste the link to your repository instead.

 ## Formatter